 The public meeting does not affect appeal rights under the Environmental Planning and Assessment Act (EP&A Act).

-A public hearing only takes place if it is requested by the Minister for Planning or, in limited circumstances, the Greater Sydney Commission in relation to a State significant development application or any other planning matter.
+A public hearing is only held if a formal request is made by the Minister for Planning and Public Spaces.
 If such a request is made, the Commission must hold a public hearing, it is not discretionary.

 When determining a sate significant development application or carrying out any of its other functions, the Commission may choose to undertake a site inspection or locality tour.
 There is no statutory requirement for the Commission to do so.